-You got 30 first round interviews, made it to 5 Superdays, and came away with an offer at UBS – which you quickly accepted.
+You got 30 first round interviews, made it to 5 Superdays, and came away with an offer at a middle-market bank – which you quickly accepted.

-But 5 minutes ago, you just received a call from your recruiter at Goldman Sachs: “another spot opened up” and they’re extending a summer internship offer to you.
+But 5 minutes ago, you just received a call from your recruiter at a bulge-bracket bank: “another spot opened up” and they’re extending a summer internship offer to you.

-So you renege on the UBS offer and go to the “better” bank, right?
+So you renege on the middle-market offer and go to the better bank, right?

 Should You Renege?

 If you look around online and ask your friends, you’ll see that there’s no consensus on the “ethics” of reneging and whether you should do it.